 - Island Activities - Hiking on the islands, sandboarding on the dunes and surfing along the warm shores.

 - Beaching - Swim in the warm Indian Ocean and lie on one of the idyllic the beaches.

 The Bazaruto Archipelago is located about 20 to 30 km off the coast of Vilanculos, Mozambique, in southeast Africa.

-Closest to Bazaruto on the mainland are Vilanculous and the town of Inhassoro, falling under the Vilankulo District and Inhambane Province of Mozambique.
+Closest to Bazaruto on the mainland are Vilanculos and the town of Inhassoro, falling under the Vilankulo District and Inhambane Province of Mozambique.

 Mozambique is bordered by Tanzania in the north, South Africa and Swaziland to the south, Zimbabwe on the west, and Zambia and Malawi to the northwest.
 Mozambique itself boasts a 2500 km long coastline of white sand beaches with warm Indian Ocean waters.

-The Bazaruto Islands are easily reached by boat or plane from the mainland of Mozambique, mostly from Vilanulous.
-The largest island, Bazaruto Island (meaning "island of the mist"), is just under 80km's southeast of the Save River mounth in Mozambique.
+The Bazaruto Islands are easily reached by boat or plane from the mainland of Mozambique, mostly from Vilanculos.
+The largest island, Bazaruto Island (meaning "island of the mist"), is just under 80km's southeast of the Save River mouth in Mozambique.